-Lighting throughout the vehicle is provided by fluorescent lights contained in the tops of the overhead lockers, and which also illuminate the inside of the lockers.
-Additional lighting is also provided by three individually switched fluorescent lamps mounted in the ceiling.
+Lighting throughout the vehicle is provided by LED lights contained in the tops of the overhead lockers, and which also illuminate the inside of the lockers.
+Additional lighting is also provided by individually switched LED lamps mounted in the ceiling.